 Wrington is a large rural parish which extends from the wooded land on Wrington Hill and around the airport then south and east across agricultural land towards the Mendip Hills AONB.
 It is essentially a rural landscape which includes the villages of Wrington and Redhill.
 This is a working environment which is sensitive to impacts on several levels.

 The Council has limited powers relating to environmental issues but works closely with North Somerset Council (NSC), which is able to act on a range of related matters.
-For further information on NSC’s activities and responsibilities see here.

-We will add more content to this page in the future but in the meantime this is a list of typical environmental issues which are considered by the Council from time to time but are not covered in detail elsewhere on the website:
+This is a list of typical environmental issues which are considered by the Council from time to time but are not covered in detail elsewhere on the website:

 - Conservation of the built and natural environments